LaxarJS/laxar/docs/manuals/flow_and_places.md

 [« return to the manuals](index.md)

-Every application consisting of more than one page needs a concept for navigating between these pages.
+Every application that has more than one page needs a concept for navigating between these pages.
-In LaxarJS this is achieved by a *flow* defining a set of *places* in a declarative fashion.
+In LaxarJS this is achieved by a *flow* that determines which page is rendered based on a given URL, and how other pages are *related* to the current location.

 Preliminary readings: